Custom Kitchen Design in Lakewood: Boosting Your Home Value

 Scope of the Project: What to Consider

 Let’s first consider the scope of the remodel.
-When considering a custom kitchen remodel, ask yourself: what are my reasons for updating my kitchen; what do I need that my existing kitchen doesn’t have; what is the desired outcome of the project?
+When considering a custom kitchen remodel, ask yourself: what are my reasons for updating my kitchen?; what do I need that my existing kitchen doesn’t have?; what is the desired outcome of the project?
 Take the time to make a detailed list of the things you like or dislike about the existing space.
 For example:

 • There isn’t enough room for my partner and me to cook together